Kiyi: Description

 The kiyi is one of the smaller ciscos.
 Adult kiyi average approximately 250 mm in total length and 170 g in weight.
 Individuals can reach more than 280 mm.
 They are silvery pink or purple iridescence, darker on the back and white on the belly.
 They may have a dark tip on the lower jaw.
 They have a large head and a conspicuous, large eye.

 Subspecies

 Two subspecies of kiyi have been recognised based on morphological characteristics and distribution.
 The nominate subspecies Coregonus kiyi kiyi, or the Upper Great Lakes kiyi, was found in Lakes Superior, Huron and Michigan.
-The Lake Ontario kiyi, C. kiyi orientalis, was only found in Lake Ontario.
+The Lake Ontario kiyi, C. k. orientalis, was only found in Lake Ontario.
 However, recent examination of the ciscos as a group using genetic techniques has suggested that some recognized species are not genetically distinct from others, and it has been suggested that the deepwater ciscos in general may be forms of the northern cisco C. artedi adapted to life in different ecological niches.
 The distinction between the subspecies of kiyi has been rendered academic, however, by the extinction of the Lake Ontario form, which has not been seen since the 1960s and has been extinct since 2005.
 The subspecies was driven to extinction by commercial exploitation, predation and competition by introduced species.